Lee Ryan (album): Critical reception

-The critical reception of the album was mixed to negative.
-Jon O'Brien from AllMusic gave the album 3,5 out of 5 stars, stating that "Ryan has produced a surprisingly sophisticated and authentic debut".
-He also gave credit to his vocal abilities while recognising his "undeniable talents".
-Michael Hubbard from MusicOMH found that Lee Ryan's debut album "showcases vocal prowess" but he thought that the songs "are a mixed bag of made-to-order drivetime ditties and flaccid shelf filler".
+The critical reception of the album was mixed.
+Emma Morgan from Yahoo!
+Music UK concluded: "It's all very mature and tasteful and cosmopolitan [...] and you can hear that serious money has been spent on it, rather than the label just hiring a bunch of hack musicians and programmers to pad out the background.
+Like James Blunt's marketing team, they've bought themselves a surefire hit album and surely the only thing that can mess things up for them now is Lee's big mouth."
+Polly Vernon from The Observer found the album predictable but not without charm, weighed down by familiar romantic ballads yet lifted by moments of surprise, especially "Turn Your Car Around" and the car-themed "Parking."
+Despite a couple of weak tracks, she felt Ryan’s voice was impossible to fault.

+Angelina Yeo, writing for MTV Asia concluded that "Ryan's self-titled debut album sets out plenty of reasons to believe that this heartthrob, no matter how long his chiseled beauty holds up, has got soul to burn."
+Jon O'Brien from AllMusic gave the album 3,5 out of 5 stars, stating that "Ryan has produced a surprisingly sophisticated and authentic debut."
+He also gave credit to his vocal abilities while recognising his "undeniable talents."
+Michael Hubbard from MusicOMH found that Lee Ryan's debut album "showcases vocal prowess" but he thought that the songs "are a mixed bag of made-to-order drivetime ditties and flaccid shelf filler."
 Bine Jankowski of Laut.de gave 2 out of 5 stars, commenting that the album was extremely mainstream, ideal for dentist's waiting rooms and lifts.
-Caroline Sullivan commented on Lee Ryan's debut album as a disappointment, while reviewing Simon Webbe's Sanctuary on The Guardian.
+Caroline Sullivan commented on Ryan's debut album as a disappointment, while reviewing Simon Webbe's Sanctuary on The Guardian.
+Writing for RTÉ, Katie Moten called Lee Ryan a "less-than-stellar debut from an artist who's done much better work [...]
+If his debut is anything to go by, he has his work cut out."